 Solar power is a popular investment option for homes in the greater Newcastle, NSW region – where roughly 15% of households have a solar PV system installed.
 This article examines the key considerations for those thinking about having a solar system installed in Newcastle, including energy production estimates, system prices and payback periods.

-Compare solar installation quotes instantly: Complete our Solar Quote Comparison request form on the right of this page.
+Compare solar installation quotes instantly: Complete our Solar Quote Comparison request form on this page.

 Why should you consider solar for your home in Newcastle?